 Marital Prenups?
 A Look at CEO Severance Agreements

-Using a hand-collected sample of 5,142 CEO severance agreements of S&P 500 companies between 1993 and 2007, I examine whether and how the existence and structure of severance agreements affect shareholder wealth and the risk-taking behavior of CEOs.
-I show that firms with severance agreements tend to perform worse than firms without severance agreements.
-Interestingly, the structure of severance agreements makes a significant difference in performance – firms that have cash-only severance contracts perform worse than firms that also include equity elements in the agreement.
-In addition, severance agreements encourage CEOs’ risk-taking behavior.
-Specifically, CEOs with severance contracts overinvest in R&D. The results remain robust after controlling for possible endogeneity through firm- and year-fixed effects, two-stage least square and propensity score matching.
-In event study analysis, shareholders react negatively when firms award CEOs severance contracts and positively when firms cease to do so.
-Results indicate that severance agreements, rather than promoting incentive alignment between CEOs and shareholders, actually exacerbate agency problems and cause overinvestment and poor subsequent firm performance.
+Some theoretical literature on firm-specific human capital investment suggests that severance contracts generate strong incentives for CEOs to ensure firm profitability, while the agency problem theory argues severance agreements are a less effective executive compensation measure.
+Using a unique sample of S&P 500 CEO severance agreements between 1993 and 2007, I examine whether and how the existence and structure of severance agreements influence subsequent firm performance, CEO investment behavior, as well as CEO turnover likelihood.
+I show that while firms with severance agreements tend to perform worse than firms without severance agreements, the structure of severance agreements also makes a significant difference in performance.
+In particular, I find that firms with cash-only severance contracts under perform other firms that also include equity elements in the agreement.
+In addition, I find that severance agreements affect CEOs’ risk-taking behavior in that they encourage CEOs to over invest in projects.
+The findings are robust to controls for possible endogeneity.
+Consistent with these findings I show in event study analysis that shareholders react negatively when firms award CEOs severance contracts and positively when firms cease to do so.
+Moreover, executives with severance contracts are more likely to be forced out of their firms.
+Results indicate that severance agreements, rather than promoting incentive alignment between CEOs and shareholders, actually exacerbate agency problems which lead to over-investment and poor subsequent firm performance.

 Suggested Citation: Suggested Citation